chemerisuk/better-elastic-textarea/README.md

     bower install better-elastic-textarea

-This will clone the latest version of the better-dateinput-polyfill into the `components` directory at the root of your project.
+This will clone the latest version of the better-dateinput-polyfill into the `bower_components` directory at the root of your project.

 Then append the following script on your page: